Start programmatic proposals

 - Programmatic Guaranteed: You and the buyer negotiate a price and terms for inventory that is reserved (guaranteed) for that buyer.
 Inventory is designated for only that buyer at that price.

 - Preferred Deal: You and the buyer negotiate a price and terms for inventory that buyer can optionally bid upon.
 The buyer has an initial or "preferred" opportunity to secure the inventory at the negotiated price.
-However, if the buyer opts out of securing the inventory, the inventory becomes available on the open auction.
+However, if the buyer opts out of securing the inventory, the inventory becomes available in the Open Auction.

 Proposals can contain Programmatic Guaranteed proposal line items (Standard or Sponsorship) or Preferred Deal (non-guaranteed) proposal line items but not both.